connexcs/docs/docs/customer/routing.md

 + Use **Flow Speed (CPS)** and **CPS Spike Buffer** to manage large volumes of calls over short periods of time.
 Once the buffer limit is reached then the calls per second kicks in, spreading the spike of calls over a longer period of time.

 + **ASR Plus** is a proprietary technology developed by ConnexCS to filter known failed non-existant / working numbers between the customer and the carrier for termination.
 This is particularly useful with the larger call volumes.
- + Advantages of ASR
+!!! success "Advantages of ASR"
 + Quick failure of known bad numbers.
 + Reduces response time for your customers.
 + Improves the ASR of the traffic that your upstream carrier sees.
 + Highly effective for call centre traffic.

 **Disadvantages of ASR**